 Table 2-2 lists the design and operational parameters used to model thermal recovery for the wastewater and graywater AeMBR treatment systems.
 Wastewater and graywater temperatures entering the evaporator are 23 and 30°C (WWin,h), respectively.
 Temperature differences realized on the evaporator and condenser sides of the heat pump were based on Kahraman and Çelebi (2009).
 The Kahraman and Çelebi study reports the temperature difference between the inlet and outlet of the condenser side heat exchanger (ΔTc) for three refrigerant recirculation flowrates and influent wastewater temperatures of 10, 20 and 30°C. The lowest refrigerant recirculation rate demonstrated the best performance, and the 20 and 30°C experimental runs were used for the mixed wastewater and graywater, respectively.

 The average coefficient of performance (COP) for the appropriate influent wastewater temperature and the lowest refrigerant recirculation rate were used to estimate condenser and pump energy requirements, using Equation 2 (Kahraman and Çelebi 2009).
-Electricity consumption was estimated assuming an electrical efficiency of 0.78, which is representative of screw and reciprocating type compressors commonly used in heat pumps.
+Electricity consumption was estimated assuming an electrical efficiency of 78% which is representative of screw and reciprocating type compressors commonly used in heat pumps.
 A separate COP specific to the compressor alone was used to estimate compressor power (Wcomp) (Studer 2007).
 Compressor COP was scaled to reflect the effect of influent wastewater temperature (Kahraman and Çelebi 2009).

-COP= QwwWcomp × Wpump
+COP= QwwWcomp+ Wpump

 Equation 2